 Peel Trust Studentship

 Funds of up to £2,500 per annum are available to postgraduate students, both MA and PhD.
-The deadline for support for 2015 entry is 15 May 2015.
 For details of how to apply, please see Student Funding Service webpage.

 Research Support and Training for Current PGR Students

 All registered PhD students are eligible to apply to the Department for research support and research training costs.
 This may cover, for example, travel and other expenses for research trips to libraries, archives, museums, etc.; expenses related to attending academic conferences where you are giving a paper; or the costs of training in a skill necessary for your research, such as enrolling in a language or other skills course for which no provision exists in the university.
-There is no ceiling on individual applications, but the Department will not normally be able to make more than £5,000 available in total in any given year.
-You may apply by submitting a statement of your needs, not exceeding 2 pages, to the Director of Postgraduate Studies.
-The statement should include:
+For more information, please contact our Postgraduate Coordinator.

 Other sources of funding, both internal and external, are available and can been accessed via the University Postgraduate Funding pages.
 In addition, the university has a range of partial awards to support students financially.
 Visit the Student Based Services website to find out more.